FreeCAD/FreeCAD/src/Mod/CAM/Roadmap/README.md

 - Preference System
 - Path Visualization and Simulator

-Additionally, as software developers we desire the source code to excel in these areas:
-- Modular
-- DRY
-- Extensible
-- Testable

 # 📊 Current State
 *(This section is a report card.
 As much as possible, the scoring will be automated though subjective considerations will occur)*